“He's an outstanding barrister and I would recommend him to anybody.”

 Andrew practices in personal injury, coronial law, clinical negligence, housing and residential property.

-He acts for Claimants and Defendants across the range of cases, drawing on over twenty years’ experience both as a practitioner and as an Assistant Coroner and Judge of the First Tier Tribunal (Property Chamber).
+He acts for Claimants and Defendants across the range of cases, drawing on 25 years’ experience as a practitioner and as an Assistant Coroner and Judge of the First Tier Tribunal (Property Chamber).

-Away from the Bar, his interests are reading, cinema and running.
-He is passionate about music and is the drummer in two bands, one a disco/funk covers band and the other can be found here: http://lornatheband.com/bio/
+Away from the Bar, his interests include reading, cinema and rowing.
+He is passionate about music and is the drummer in a disco/funk covers band.

-Andrew has extensive experience of personal injury and related claims for and against individuals, companies, agencies, local authorities and employers, including:
+Andrew has extensive experience of personal injury and related claims for and against individuals, companies, agencies, local authorities and employers.